-Personality type theories try to put people into sort of fixed categories that are based on aspects of personality that group together.
+Personality type theories try to put people into fixed categories that are based on aspects of personality that group together.
 This particular theory of Type A and Type B personalities was first developed in the 1950s.
-Surprisingly, this theory was not developed by a psychologists but rather two cardiologists, Meyer Friedman and Ray Rosenman.
+Surprisingly, this theory was not developed by a psychologist, but rather two cardiologists, Meyer Friedman, and Ray Rosenman.

 Friedman and Rosenman were looking at what types of people were at higher risk of developing heart disease and having heart attacks.
-They came up with were two categories: those which are the types of people that were at high risk of developing heart disease, and those who are at low risk.
+They came up with two categories: those who are the types of people that were at high risk of developing heart disease, and those who were at low risk.

-Friedman and Rosenman identified the characteristic and patterns of behavior for each type.
+Friedman and Rosenman identified the characteristics and patterns of behavior for each type.
 Type A personality is:

-Research shows that oftentimes the driving force behind these Type A personalities is a sort of anger or hostility, which isn't necessarily directed at anyone or anything, but it helps to motivate them to achieve.
-However, this sort of anger or hostility can also lead to hypertension and high blood pressure, that can lead to an increased risk of heart disease due to the stress that's being caused by this.
+Research shows that often the driving force behind these Type A personalities is a sort of anger or hostility, which isn't necessarily directed at anyone or anything, but which helps to motivate them to achieve.
+However, this sort of anger or hostility can also lead to hypertension and high blood pressure, that in turn can lead to an increased risk of heart disease due to the stress that's being caused by this.

-Type A personalities were twice as likely to develop heart diseases and to have heart attacks.
-A lot of Type A personalities need to learn strategies to deal with stress to help out with these physiological issues.
+Type A personalities were twice as likely to develop heart disease and to have heart attacks.
+Many Type A personalities need to learn strategies to deal with stress to help out with these physiological issues.

 Type B personality is the exact opposite of a Type A. Type B personalities tend to be:

 There is a lot of criticism about type theories like Type A and Type B personality theory.
 One is that the categories tend to be overly simplistic.
-It's trying to put people into one category or the other, when sometimes the traits that are being talked about don't necessarily fit into either one of them.
-Other variables could also have an effect on these sorts of things.
+It attempts to put people into one category or the other, when sometimes the traits that are being discussed don't necessarily fit into either one of them.
+Other variables could also have an effect on personalities.

-Another criticism is that these type personalities don't necessarily distinguish between fixed sorts of personality and variable or situational.
+Another criticism is that these type personalities don't necessarily distinguish between fixed sorts of personality and those that are variable or situational.
 A person could be a Type A personality in one situation and a Type B personality in the other.

-The type of job an individual has might influence them and make them feel very stressed out in trying to achieve or get things done.
+EXAMPLEFor instance, the type of job an individual has might influence them and make them feel very stressed out in trying to achieve goals or get things done.
 In general life, however, they might be a very relaxed person.